mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-look-back-at-hashflare.md

 You can read my
 [original post here](@/blog/2017-12-06-crypto-currency-mining-without-hardware-using-cloud-based-solutions.md).
 At the time, I was cautiously optimistic.
 In a space riddled with scams, HashFlare seemed like a legitimate operation.
-For several months, I used the service, saw decent profits, and was even able to cash out those profits.
+For over a year, I used the service, saw decent profits, and was even able to cash out those profits.
 It felt real.